thachp/eventdbx/README.md

 #### Aggregate Operation Costs

 Every aggregate command ultimately turns into a small set of RocksDB reads or writes.
-Ballpark complexities:
+Ballpark complexities (assume hot data in cache):

 - `aggregate list`: iterates over the requested page of aggregates.
-Runtime is O(k) in the page size (default `list_page_size`).
+Runtime is O(k) in the page size (default `list_page_size`) when you follow the natural key order (type → id) or stick to single-field timestamp sorts; arbitrary filters or multi-field sorts fall back to an O(N) scan because predicates are evaluated in memory after loading each aggregate.
 - `aggregate get`: one state lookup (O(log N)) plus optional event scanning when you request `--include-events` or `--version` (adds O(Eₐ) for that aggregate’s events) and lightweight JSON parsing of the returned map.
 - `aggregate select`: uses the same state lookup as `get` (O(log N)) and walks each requested dot path in-memory; no additional RocksDB reads are taken, so cost is dominated by the selected payload size.
 - `aggregate apply`: validates the payload, merges it into the materialized state, and appends the event in a single batch write.
 Time is proportional to the payload size being processed.